List icon Contents

 val browser = engine.newBrowser()

-// Creating JavaFX BrowserView and inserting it into JFXPanel
+// Creating JavaFX BrowserView and inserting it into JFXPanel.

 val view = BrowserView.newInstance(browser)